Google Could Self-Paced (GSP) Labs 002 - Getting Started with Cloud Shell and gcloud

 To see what your default region and zone settings are, run the following commands:

-gcloud config get-value compute/region
+gcloud config get-value compute/zonegcloud config get-value compute/region

 If the google-compute-default-region or google-compute-default-zone responses are (unset), that means no default zone or region is set.